-This rule provides standards for radiation-generating equipment used for screening and diagnostic mammography, and mammography equipment used for invasive localization and stereotactically-guided breast biopsy purposes, except as provided by paragraph (E) of this rule.
-In addition to Chapters 3701:1-38 and 3701:1-66 of the Administrative Code, a handler of mammography radiation-generating equipment that uses either stationary or mobile installations, other than dedicated stereotactic systems, shall comply with all applicable standards in 21 C.F.R.
-1020 (as published in the April 1, 2008, Code of Federal Regulations) and the following:
+This rule provides standards for radiation-generating equipment used for screening and diagnostic mammography, and mammography equipment used for invasive localization and stereotactically-guided breast biopsy purposes, except as provided by paragraphs (E) and (F) of this rule.
+In addition to Chapters 3701:1-38 and 3701:1-66 of the Administrative Code, a handler of mammography radiation-generating equipment that uses either stationary or mobile installations, shall comply with all applicable standards in 21 C.F.R.
+1020 (as published in the April 1, 2012, Code of Federal Regulations) and the following:

 (C) In addition to applicable radiation safety requirements in rules adopted pursuant to Chapter 3748. of the Revised Code and rule 3701:1-66-02 of the Administrative Code, a handler of all types of screening and diagnostic mammography radiation-generating equipment shall comply with the following:

 (1) When a film/screen mammography system is used, clinical films shall be processed as soon as possible, but not to exceed twenty-four hours from the time the first clinical image is taken.
 Facilities utilizing batch processing shall:

 (a) Use a container to transport clinical films that will protect the film from exposure to light, excessive heat and radiation; and

 (b) Maintain a log to include date and identification of each patient, time of first exposure of each batch, and date and time of each batch processing.

 (2) An individual, other than a licensed practitioner, operating any type of mammography equipment on human beings shall possess an Ohio radiographer license in accordance with rules in Chapter 3701-72 of the Administrative Code and meet at least one of the following initial qualifications: